 -If a patient progresses on a regimen including ovarian suppression, serum estradiol levels should be checked to ensure menopausal status was achieved, and if not, ablation should be pursued.
 Once menopause is achieved (by ablation or by suppression, with confirmation by laboratory testing), the treatment approach for postmenopausal women is used.
 (See 'Postmenopausal women' above.)

 -While there is no optimal sequence for sequencing ET at progression, a choice between options depends on the patient’s previous treatment history and tolerance of treatment.
-The combinations of palbociclib plus fulvestrant and everolimus plus either an AI or tamoxifen are reserved for patients who have progressed on at least one line of ET.
+The combinations of palbociclib or abemaciclib plus fulvestrant and everolimus plus either an AI or tamoxifen are reserved for patients who have progressed on at least one line of ET.

 -For patients who have progressed on two or more lines of ET, a switch to chemotherapy may be appropriate.
 However, for patients who are asymptomatic with slowly progressive disease, continuation of ET is reasonable, and tamoxifen may be an appropriate later-line option.